 Critical PPE and other medical resources remain scarce.
 However, the guidance continues to change as more cases are confirmed and more is discovered about the disease.

 2-1-1 medical call center established and taking calls providing clinical triage.
 Expanded to 57 counties, which resulted in an increase of calls answered.
-(UPDATED)
+Calls will be answered 7 days a week.